thheller/shadow-css/README.md

 The syntax for defining the CSS is **stable** and pretty much final, same goes for the `css` macro.
 I only recently started using all of this, so I won't rule out potential additions, but what is here now will very likely stay as it is forever.

-The build side however is very early and very alpha.
-I expect things to change a lot here.
-Coming up with something that fits into existing CLJ(S) workflows is quite the challenge.
+The build side however is very rough.
+It works perfectly fine, but the developer experience could be better.

 If you want to see actual projects using this you may look at the [shadow-cljs UI](https://github.com/thheller/shadow-cljs/tree/master/src/main/shadow/cljs/ui) sources.
 Just search for `(css`.